So Douglas Brinkley, presidential historian, is on Fox comparing this Cheney shooting to a duel between Alexander Hamilton and Aaron Burr.

 You're supposed to believe no one.

-I thought you're supposed to be skeptical of uh of everybody.
+I thought, thought you're supposed to be skeptical of everybody.

-The study, by the way, that I'm referring to here, was designed mainly to investigate breast cancer risk.
+The study, by the way, that I'm referring to here was designed mainly to investigate breast cancer risk, dietary fat initially thought to be implicated because breast cancer rates are high in Western countries with fatty diets.

 Now, I have my own theories about all this, but I'm not a scientist.